presslabs/cobalt/docs/planning/architecture.md

 - One less layer of complexity: if a problem occurs, the entire logic resides in one place.
 Network connectivity issues are less likely to be the problem.

 #### Cons
-- Full failure: if the node is down for some reason, none of its components will do their job
+- Full failure: if the node is down for some reason, none of its components will do their job.
+Unlike in the first architecture implementation, this one does not permit sending requests to be processed by the API and scheduled later, when the storage node is restored to a functional state

 ---